microsoft/terminal/doc/cascadia/Command-Palette-spec.md

   keybinding.
 This could allow the user to bind a specific pairing of `action` and `args` that they've set up in a command as a keybinding, without having to repeat the entry in both the `commands` and `keybindings`.
-* Commands will provide an easy point for allowing an extension to add it's actions to the UI, without forcing the user to bind the extension's actions to a keybinding
+* Commands will provide an easy point for allowing an extension to add its actions to the UI, without forcing the user to bind the extension's actions to a keybinding
 * Also discussed in [#2046] was the potential for adding a command that inputs a